 Pete Wernick (a.k.a.
 Dr Banjo) is renowned as both a banjo player (with bluegrass favorites Hot Rize since 1978) and banjo and bluegrass jamming educator and innovator -- the first to offer banjo camps, starting in the 1980s.
 After a 6-year break from over 100 banjo camps in 30 years, Pete will be back with a full week of all-levels-welcome bluegrass banjo instruction at RMFC.
 The emphasis is on the basics of bluegrass banjo: timing, melody, tone... through the fine points of Scruggs style and Pete's approach.
 Novice players will be shown essential jam skills and advanced players will tackle a choice of challenges.
 Everyone will get individual attention.
 Attendance is limited.
+Pete will be attending the first week only, August 1-8.
 Visit Pete's website DrBanjo.

 Sara Murphy has been attending Rocky Mountain Fiddle Camp since 2006.
 She started playing violin when she was 6.
 She is an original member of The Bogglemuffins, the RMFC Bluegrass Band.